RedisLabs/redislabs-docs/content/rs/references/rest-api/requests/bdbs/modules/config.md

 | module_args | string | Module command line arguments (pattern does not allow special characters &,<,>,”) |

 ### Response {#post-response}

+Returns a status code.
+If an error occurs, the response body may include an error code and message with more details.

 ### Error codes {#post-error-codes}